 South Bend, Indiana

-There is a new renaissance in sacred art and architecture today.
-We are seeing elegant new classical churches, sympathetic restorations of historic churches, and the transformation of functionalist worship spaces.
-What is missing?
-Liturgical appointments for the altar and sanctuary which support this new renaissance.
 Drawing upon the rich patrimony of sacred art and architecture we have created the Rinascimento collection to add beauty and solemnity to Catholic churches and dignity to the celebration of the liturgy.
 Rinascimento means classic design, highquality handcraftsmanship, using the finest materials.
 The Rinascimento collection is intended to fit in with a broad variety of churches.
 Its classical designs are universal enough to be employed in most traditional churches, and elegant enough to become focal points of modern style churches.

-The carrara and giallo di siena marble monument was installed in the side aisle at Sant’ Agatha dei Goti in Rome and dedicated by Raymond Leo Cardinal Burke October 25, 2012.
+The carrara and giallo di siena marble monument installed in the side aisle at Sant’ Agatha dei Goti in Rome was dedicated by Raymond Leo Cardinal Burke.
 It celebrates the holy life and work of Blessed Columba Marmion, O.S.B., Benedictine abbot of Maredsous Abbey in Belgium.
 He was ordained a Catholic priest in the Church of Sant’ Agatha in 1881 before joining the Benedictine order in 1886 with the permission of his bishop.
 His written works include Christ, the Life of the Soul and Christ in His Mysteries.
 Blessed Columba Marmion, O.S.B., was declared “Blessed” by His Holiness Blessed John Paul II in the year 2000, and the monument placque was commissioned by Raymond Leo Cardinal Burke.
 The bas relief of Blessed Columba in statuario marble was sculpted by sculptor Giuseppe Ducrot of Rome.

 Traverse City, Michigan